-During Phase I of the UCONN 2000 program, the need for research space was addressed with the new Marine Sciences building, as well as construction of a new facility for Project

-Oceanology.
-With the repairs to the Branford House, the needs for administrative space were met when new infrastructure was installed.
-However, the remaining significant need is for undergraduate program space, currently housed in the WWII era former Coast Guard facilities.
-This project will support new and renovated undergraduate co-curricular space as well as upgrade an auditorium to correct code violations.
-The architectural/engineering team provided construction documents which were released for bidding through a Construction Manager at Risk.
-Construction is underway with completion scheduled for August 2013.
+During Phase I of the UCONN 2000 program, the need for research space was addressed with the new Marine Sciences building, as well as construction of a new facility for Project Oceanology.
+With the repairs to the Branford House and the installation of new infrastructure, the needs for administrative space were met.
+The remaining significant need was for undergraduate program space, previously housed in the WWII era former Coast Guard facilities.
+This project supported new and renovated undergraduate co-curricular space and upgraded an auditorium to correct code violations.
+Construction was completed in August 2013.